apache/skywalking/docs/en/setup/backend/backend-clickhouse-monitoring.md

 ### Data flow

-1. Configure ClickHouse to expose metrics for Prometheus Receiver.
+1. Configure ClickHouse to expose metrics data for scraping from Prometheus.
-2. OpenTelemetry Collector fetches metrics from Prometheus Receiver and pushes metrics to SkyWalking OAP Server via OpenTelemetry gRPC exporter.
+2. OpenTelemetry Collector fetches metrics from ClickeHouse server through Prometheus endpoint, and pushes metrics to SkyWalking OAP Server via
+   OpenTelemetry gRPC exporter.
 3. The SkyWalking OAP Server parses the expression with [MAL](../../concepts-and-designs/mal.md) to filter/calculate/aggregate and store the results.